Getting out of Debt

 In addition, check each lawyer’s website.
 There could be other information that the lawyers recommend you bring.
 If you don’t have all of the information above, that’s OK.
 It’s a lot of information, and it’s easy to feel overwhelmed.
 Bring what you can find.

 To find legal help, you can do an online search for bankruptcy lawyers in your area.
-The phone book is also an option, and you can ask friends or loved ones if they can help find lawyers or set up appointments.
-This American Bar Association link may help you find free legal assistance, and community programs should have resources as well.
+A phone book is also an option, and you can ask friends or loved ones if they can help find lawyers or set up appointments.
+This American Bar Association link may help you find free legal assistance, and community programs should offer resources as well.

 It is technically possible to do a bankruptcy filing on your own, but it is strongly discouraged.
 You know what?
 Just don’t do it!
 Yes, attorneys’ fees may seem high, especially since you’re struggling with debt already.
 However, doing a filing incorrectly can cost you much more in the long run.
 For example, if you mistakenly leave an asset off your filing, the entire case could be dismissed, and you’ve already paid filing fees.
 Plus, bankruptcy may not even be appropriate in your case.